exponea/exponea-android-sdk/Documentation/huawei.md

   uri: android-sdk-push-notifications
 content:
   excerpt: >-
-    Integrate Huawei Mobile Services in your app to support Engagement push notifications on Huawei devices
+    Integrate Huawei Mobile Services in your app to support Marketing push notifications on Huawei devices
 ---